JobCore/api/docs/payroll.md

 #### Notes

-- Deduction values are calculate on fly.
+- Deduction and taxes values are calculate on fly.

 ## Proceed with payment of an employee in a period